 The Most Expensive Places to Live in Britain

-Over the years, Simply Removals have helped our customers move into some pretty affluent addresses.
+Over the years, Simply Removals have helped our customers with home removals to affluent addresses.
 In 2010 we even moved Prime Minister David Cameron into 10 Downing Street and out again in 2016 – check out our website for the details.
 We have since moved some of London’s most famous households and as a result we have compiled a list of some of the most expensive places to live in Britain.
 Do you live in any of these areas?
 Let us know in the comments below!

 Kensington and Chelsea